Qatar police stop protest by British LGBT activist | Law-Order

 - Qatar

 Qatari police on Tuesday stopped a one-man protest by British LGBT activist Peter Tatchell outside the national museum of the Gulf Arab state which hosts soccer's World Cup next month.
-Tatchell stood for more than hour wearing a T-shirt emblazoned with "#Qatarantigay" and holding a placard that read "Qatar arrests and subjects LGBTs to conversion".
+Tatchell, who had staged a similar protest ahead of the 2018 World Cup in Russia, stood for more than hour wearing a T-shirt emblazoned with "#Qatarantigay" and holding a placard that read "Qatar arrests and subjects LGBTs to conversion".

 Two uniformed police officers and three plain clothes officials arrived at the scene.
 They folded up his placard and took photos of Tatchell's passport and other papers, and those of a man accompanying him.
 Police left after shaking hands with Tatchell, who remained on the sidewalk.